hull/hull-client-node/README.md

 });
 ```

-Find all required and optional configuration options in [API REFERENCE](./API.md#hullclient).
+Find all required and optional constructor options in [API REFERENCE](./API.md#hullclient).

 ## Calling the API